ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

 `Issuer`

 A case-sensitive URL using the HTTPS scheme that contains: scheme, host; and, optionally, port number, and path components; and, no query or fragment components.
 The issuer identifies the platform to the tools.
+An issuer is required.

 ***